mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.21.0 ---
+    - setting certain options at runtime will now take care of updating them property (see for example issue #3281).
+On the other hand, it will also do runtime verification and reject option changes that do not work (example: setting the "vf" option to a filter during playback, which fails to initialize - the option value will remain at its old value).
+In general, "set name value" should be mostly equivalent to "set options/name value" in cases where the "name" property is not deprecated and "options/name" exists - deviations from this are either bugs, or documented as caveats in the "Inconsistencies between options and properties" manpage section.
     - deprecate _all_ --vo and --ao suboptions.
 Generally, all suboptions are replaced by global options, which do exactly the same.
 For example, "--vo=opengl:scale=nearest" turns into "--scale=nearest".
 In some cases,